 But, before we talk about how to have regular bowel movements daily, let’s talk about healthy bowel movements.

-What do healthy bowel movements look like?
+What does a healthy poop look like?

 Your bowel movement should also feel like a complete evacuation.
 Having a morning bowel movement every day will leave you feeling lighter and ready to start your day with energy.